-Having a big clear out so loads of Transformers up for sale or trade from G1 to Classics to the live action Movie lines!
-Some are listed here on eBay - check them out and bid if you're interested!.
-Check out my sale thread for more and feel free to PM me to negotiate costs or trades on these.
+Looking for Masterpiece 13B Ratbat (will pay reasonably silly money), HFTD Voyager The Fallen (teal version with rip-off face), Generations Deluxe Perceptor.
+Having a big clear out so loads of Transformers up for sale or trade from G1 to Classics to the live action Movie lines, including ROTF Leader Optimus Prime!
+Check out my sale thread for more and feel free to PM me to negotiate costs or trades.

 Calm down, Cal (and it's not the first time I told you so).
 There is no standard and order in order to complete a review.
 In your case, then I'm probably not even allowed to write a review since my native language is not English.

 Name: Cliffjumper Allegiance: Autobot Class Size: Deluxe Class

 Cliffjumper was one of the original G1 Autobots from way back in 1984.
 He's probably remembered most famously among the early fandom for the episode 'Traitor' where Cliffjumper for no reason accuses Mirage of being a traitor, or for his glass gas (screw physics), or for pulling out a gigantic bazooka out of nowhere to try shooting Megatron in the very first episode of the cartoon (and promptly shot off a cliff by Laserbeak afterwards.
 Oh, the irony!).
 But that's not much of a resume, is it?
 Sure, he was deemed popular enough to have a speaking role in the 1986 movie, and he would probably have appeared in the third season had his voice actor Casey Kasem not left the show after feeling offended by the stereotypical portrayal of Abdul Fakkadi.
 Oh well.